emoodyv/election-analysis/README.md

 - How many votes were cast in this congressional election?

 For this first step in the analysis the python code needed to count every vote, or every row except the header row, in the csv file.
-So, to complete this task the index function of the panda dataframe was used.
+So, to complete this task the index function of the pandas dataframe was used.
 Note that is saved a float for computational purposes later in the code.
 Here is what that code looked like:
 ```python
 total_votes = float(len(df.index))